-Colin Cowherd Sums Up Patriots’ Week 6 Win Over Giants In Three Words
+NESN

 “Giants-Patriots: Brady with anyone,” Cowherd said Monday on FOX Sports 1.
 “Five different people have led the Patriots in receiving this season, including AB (Antonio Brown), who’s no longer a Patriot.
 Thirteen different players have a reception this year.
 Everybody in this league loses people and complains.
 ‘Oh, we can’t win.’
 Well-coached teams — Saints, Carolina and New England — overcome injuries, overcome backups.
 Brady, 75 touchdown passes in his career to different receivers.
 Nobody in the league has had more of a mishmash of parts to work with and they’re undefeated.”

 While the Patriots were able to notch their latest win with the likes of Meyers and Olszewski, it’s tough to imagine this is something the franchise is comfortable banking on moving forward.
-New England, save for its Week 4 showdown with the Buffalo Bills, hasn’t truly been battle-tested thus far on the campaign, and a dearth of talent might not fly against the likes of the Baltimore Ravens, Philadelphia Eagles, Houston Texans and Kansas City Chiefs, all of whom the Patriots will square off with later in the season.
+New England, save for its Week 4 showdown with the Buffalo Bills, hasn’t truly been battle-tested thus far, and a dearth of talent might not fly against the likes of the Baltimore Ravens, Philadelphia Eagles, Houston Texans and Kansas City Chiefs, all with whom the Patriots will square off later in the season.

 In short, the Pats very much need Julian Edelman, Gordon, Dorsett and their stable of running backs healthy moving forward.
 We’re not saying New England is going to completely fold during its tough stretch of games beginning in Week 8, but it will be hard-pressed to continue to run roughshod over the league with a hobbled roster.